 Series wiring, on the other hand, is where you connect the positive of one panel into the negative of another in a long series like Christmas lights.
 With a series of wiring, voltage is improved while at the same time maintain the amperage.
 This type of wiring is simpler and less expensive because it requires no wiring or fuses.
 In certain lighting conditions like overcast days, series wiring is deemed to be better.

-Both are used almost equally, and each has their pros, so it would be best to seek professional guidance when deciding on how to wire your solar panels.
-Although based on RV users, wiring in series is the best way to do it.
+Both are used almost equally, and each has their pros, so it would be top-tier to seek professional guidance when deciding on how to wire your solar panels.
+Although based on RV users, wiring in series is the most suitable way to do it.
 This wiring set up involves less complexity but with higher efficiency.
 The key for it to be successful and safe is to fuse everything securely and properly.

 Do RV solar panels need to be grounded?